glouppe/info8002-large-scale-data-systems/lecture6.md

 Query    | The primary mechanism for searching the distributed network.
 A peer receiving a Query descriptor will respond with a QueryHit if a match is found against its local data set. | Minimum network bandwidth of responding peer and search criteria
 QueryHit | The response to a Query.
 This descriptor provides the recipient with enough information to acquire the data matching the corresponding Query. | IP address, port, network bandwidth of responding peer, number of results and result set
 Push     | A mechanism that allows a firewalled peer to contribute file-based data to the network. | Peer identifier, index of requested file, IP address and port to send file to

 ---

-## Protocol: descriptors

-- Servants communicate with each other by sending and receiving Gnutella protocol descriptors.
-Every descriptor is preceded by a Descriptor Header with the byte structure given below:
-  - Descriptor ID (16 bytes)
-  - Payload Descriptor (identifies message type, e.g., ping, pong, ...)
-(1 byte)
-  - TTL (Time To Live) (1 byte)
-  - Hops (1 byte)
-  - Payload length (4 bytes)

----

-## Descriptor ID

-- 16-byte string which *uniquely* identifies the descriptor on the network.
-- Its value must be preserved when forwarding messages between servants.
-- Used to allow detection of cycles and help reduce unnecessary traffic on the network.

-**Question:**

-How would one generate such a uniquely identifiable identifier, while having only local knowledge of your peers?

----

-## Descriptor ID

-- 16-byte string which *uniquely* identifies the descriptor on the network.
-- Its value must be preserved when forwarding messages between servants.
-- Used to allow detection of cycles and help reduce unnecessary traffic on the network.

-**Question:**

-How would one generate such a uniquely identifiable identifier, while having only local knowledge of your peers?

-**Answer:**

-Use a cryptographically strong random generator.
-Because:

-$P(\text{collision}) = \frac{1}{2^{128} - 1}$

-Which is VERY small.

----

-## Ping / Pong

-Ping payload format:

-- No payload format!

-Pong payload format:

-- Port (2 bytes)
-- IP(v4) address (4 bytes)
-- Number of shared files (4 bytes)
-- Number of Kilobytes shared (4 bytes)
-- Optional Pong Data (...)

----